Hyunjin95/SnuPL-1-vim-syntax-highlight/README.md

 # SnuPL/1

-SnuPL/1 is the programming language used in the Compiler class in spring 2016.
+SnuPL/1 is a programming language used in the Compiler class in spring 2016.

-You can check the compiler for SnuPL/1 at https://github.com/Hyunjin95/snu-compilers
+You can check my compiler for SnuPL/1 at https://github.com/Hyunjin95/snu-compilers

 # Make Vim detect SnuPL/1 files.